Amr ibn Luhay

 'Amr ibn Luhayy al-Khuza'i (عمرو بن لُحَيّ الخزاعي) was a chief of the Banu Khuza'ah, a tribe originating in pre-Islamic Arabia.
-'Amr gained an infamous reputation in Islamic tradition due to him being cited by traditional Arabic sources as the first person to introduce the worship of idols into the Hijaz.
+'Amr gained an infamous reputation in Islamic tradition due to him being cited by traditional Arabic sources as the first person to introduce idolatry into the Hijaz.
 He was also known as Abu al-Asnam (Father of Idols).

 Biography

 Family

 The full lineage of 'Amr ibn Luhayy has been listed by several genealogists as: 'Amr, son of Luhayy, son of Qam'ah, son of Ilyas, son of Mudar, son of Nizar, son of Ma'ad, son of Adnan.
 Hence we can see that 'Amr is a descendant of Adnan, from the Mudar tribal group.
 Ibn Ishaq also adds on that Mudrikah ibn Ilyas and Khuzaymah are the uncle and cousin of 'Amr, respectively; while Ilyas ibn Mudar is his great-grandfather.

 Tribal affiliation

 'Amr ibn Luhayy is associated with the Banu Khuza'ah tribe, as evidenced by his nisba, al-Khuza'i.
 However, the Banu Khuza'ah are a Qahtanite tribal group and hence are not paternally descended from Adnan.
 Muslim Hanafi scholar Badr al-Din al-Ayni, in his commentary on Hadiths involving the Khuza'ah, explains that 'Amr ibn Luhayy was the son of Luhayy, an adoptive son of an Azdite chief named Haritha, son of Muzayqiya.
 Badr al-Din al-Ayni further explains that the wife of the Adnanite Arab chief, Qam'ah ibn Ilyas, gave birth to Luhayy while she was staying with Haritha ibn Muzayqiya; Luhayy was adopted by Haritha afterwards hence 'Amr ibn Luhayy is Qahtanite by adoption and Adnanite by birth.
 Ibn 'Abd al-Barr, however, takes a different approach by claiming that 'Amr is a great-grandson of Muzayqiya.
 Ibn Hajar al-Asqalani agrees, and considered Qahtan himself to be a descendant of Nebaioth.